 The UCB Proteomics/Mass Spectrometry Laboratory (P/MSL) was founded in 2004 as part of UCB’s Cancer Research Laboratory.
 In 2007, we became the Vincent J. Coates Proteomics Laboratory, affiliated with QB3, in order to provide improved access to Proteomics services.
 We now occupy a spacious laboratory in Stanley Hall with a “wet” biochemistry area for protein sample preparation and room for expansion of our array of mass spectrometers.

 The P/MSL provides proteomics services principally through mass spectrometry.
 Our tools are ion trap mass spectrometers equipped for LC-nanoelectrospray experiments.
 Currently we have two Thermo LTQ XL linear ion trap mass spectrometers, one of which is equipped for ETD fragmentation.
-A Thermo Orbitrap mass spectrometer is available on a limited basis through our neighbors, the Chemistry Mass Spectrometry Facility, for proteomics applications that demand high mass accuracy.
+A Thermo Discovery Orbitrap mass spectrometer is available for proteomics applications that demand high mass accuracy.

-If you are looking for small molecule mass spectrometry, visit the webpage of our friends the QB3/Chemistry Mass Spectrometry Facility.
+If you are looking for small molecule mass spectrometry, visit the webpage of our friends the Chemistry Mass Spectrometry Facility.

 510 666 3632